 In November 2013 (21-years-old at the time of conviction) Ryan Ferguson was cleared of murder after spending almost ten years in prison, after two witnesses finally admitted that they both lied on the witness stand when they accused Ferguson of the crime.
 And this was a young white man, too, from a nice, middle-class family.
 So it’s not only poor blacks who get the shaft.
 It can happen to anybody, it seems.
 Now suppose Ferguson had received the death penalty before he was exonerated?

-There have been many unfortunates–too many, in my opinion–who were executed and then afterwards it was discovered and proved that the poor chap was innocent.
+There have been many unfortunates–too many, in my opinion–who were executed and then afterwards it was discovered and proved that the poor chaps were innocent.
 How can they convict, let alone, execute anybody based solely on unsubstantiated hearsay and supposition?
 That’s no real proof of anything.
 Did anybody actually see them do it, or did they confess?

 Look at how much time and money is saved by doing that.
 But then the lawyers wouldn’t get their cut, would they?
 I realize that trials and the whole justice system is all a business.
 There is always bail, fines and court fees implemented.
 For all those involved, their very jobs and livelihood depend on arrests and convictions and “due process of the law,” regardless of the outcome.
 If there is no trial, then there is no show and less to no pay.